 - Turkey vultures

-Can you snorkel in Manuel Antonio?
+Can you snorkel on the beaches of Manuel Antonio?

-There are four beaches within Manuel Antonio Park offering large light sand berms.
+There are four beaches within Manuel Antonio National Park offering large light sand berms.
 Two of these beaches (Manuel Antonio and Espadilla Sur) offer tidal pools where you can snorkel at times.
 Beware, riptides can occur.
 Other popular watersports at Manuel Antonio include scuba diving and sea kayaking.
 From November to April, Manuel Antonio also offers world-renowned deep sea fishing opportunities.

 Can you surf in Manuel Antonio?